Black Opal Gemstone Information

 Black Opal Color

-Black opal contains subtle traces of iron oxide and carbon elements, which are not found in common opals.
+Black opal body tones range from a dark gray to black, and the dark background acts as the base for the spectrum of colors it can display.
+Despite its descriptive name, black opal can, in fact, encompass various colors.
+Top quality specimens can reflect the full spectrum of colors through their unique play of color quality.
+Black opal contains subtle traces of iron oxide and carbon elements, which are not found in common opal.
 These combined elements are responsible for creating the unique traits belonging to black opal.
 The dark canvas of black opal results in the distinction and reflection of much brighter colors compared to other varieties of opal.
-Yellow, blue and green are the most common colors seen through play of color, whereas violet, fiery red and orange colors are the most valuable and highly sought after of opal stones.
+Yellow, blue and green are the most common colors seen through play of color, whereas violet, fiery red and orange colors are the most valuable and sought after of opal colors.

 Black Opal Clarity and Luster